Sneaks-Community/discordserverbot/README.md

 Every value is validated at startup.
 A malformed or out-of-range one aborts startup with a message naming the variable and its accepted range rather than being silently corrected, so the bot never runs half configured.
-Leaving a variable unset, or setting it to an empty string, selects its default.
+Leaving a variable unset selects its default; so does an empty value, except where the table says empty disables something.

 | Variable | Required | Default | Valid range | Description |
 |----------|----------|---------|-------------|-------------|